beccar97/Dev-Ops-Project/README.md

 #### Running the tests

-In order to run the tests you need to install the Firefox browser, and GeckoDriver. the geckodriver executable needs to be placed either in the project root directory, or in a location which is on your path.
+In order to run the tests you need to install the Chrome browser, and [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/).
+The chromedriver executable needs to be placed either in the project root directory, or in a location which is on your path.

 Tests can be run from the command line by running: